 On this page you will find all of the information, tips and tricks for a successful 3D print in alumide.
 Specifically you’ll find information on:

 Objects printed in alumide are made from a mix of polyamide powder and fine aluminum particles.
 The raw material makes for a matte surface which is somewhat porous and shiny.
 Alumide is no more or less durable than polyamide.
 In fact, their physical properties are very similar.
 This makes for great freedom in your designs - allowing for both complex and inclosed volumes.

 Processing times and pricing

 The printing price of your design is calculated automatically the moment it is placed online.
 As you modify your object (changing size, using hollowing feature, etc.) you will note that the price changes automatically.
 The pricing is based on a series of factors, including: volume of material used, size of object, and multiple other factors.

-The shipping delay for an alumide object is 6-8 days.
+The shipping delay for an alumide object is 3-6 days.
 This time can vary depending on the current volume of orders being processed.
 Adding a finish, like polishing or dyeing, can add a few days to this time.
 The estimated shipping time is also calculated automatically as the object is uploaded.

 Delivery time should be added to processing time and depends on the delivery option you choose.

 Sculpteo uses a process called Selective Laser Sintering (SLS) for all alumide prints.
 After your design is uploaded to the Sculpteo website, it undergoes a couple steps before it is physically created:

 - Model transferred to 3D printer